bitwarden/help/_articles/organizations/onboarding-and-succession.md

 A key aspect of Bitwarden is that, unlike many software applications, everything in every a Vault is [end-to-end encrypted]({{site.baseurl}}/article/what-encryption-is-used/).
 To maintain this security model, every person using Bitwarden must have a unique account with a unique [Master Password]({{site.baseurl}}/article/master-password).
 Master Passwords should be **strong** and **memorable**.

 Each user is in charge of their Master Password.
-Bitwarden is a Zero knowledge/Zero Trust solution, meaning that the team at Bitwarden, as well as Bitwarden systems themselves, have no knowledge of, way to retrieve, or way to reset any Master Password.
+Bitwarden is a Zero-knowledge encryption solution, meaning that the team at Bitwarden, as well as Bitwarden systems themselves, have no knowledge of, way to retrieve, or way to reset any Master Password.

 {% callout success %}
 Bitwarden is planning a feature in mid-2021 to enable Enterprises to reset their Organization user passwords.
 This will not impact individual personal accounts that are not connected to an Enterprise organization with this upcoming feature enabled.